paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 * **leaky**: the first initial of CSS describes the complete opposite approach to encapsulation, with rules able to cascade throughout a document,
 * **difficult to reason with**, especially if code is in separate files, with little or no documentation.

-In the quest to build modular systems with a predictability like Lego, libraries and tools have sought to address these differences.
+In our quest to build modular systems with a predictability like Lego, libraries and tools have sought to address these differences.
 Approaches to CSS deliberately undermine the cascade while [React][13] components combine HTML and JavaScript into a single JSX file.
 These approaches are understandable, and not necessarily wrong, but it does feel like we're working against the grain of the of the web.

 {% figure caption:"A section of the original Lego patent" class:"u-bleed" %}
 {% include image.html preset="showcase" path="2017/03/lego_patent.png" class="u-framed" %}
 {% endfigure %}

 Perhaps Lego is the right example, we've just been looking at the wrong aspect of it.
-The most important aspect of Lego is not so much the bricks, but the system of tubes and stubs that holds them to together.
+The most important aspect of Lego is not so much the bricks themselves, but the system of tubes and stubs that holds them to together.
 New bricks have been added to the system over the years, yet a brick manufactured today will still connect with one of the first produced in 1958.

 This leads me to ask: what are the equivalent concepts within the realm of front-end development?
 What methodologies might we uncover if we were to focus more on the relationships between components, rather than the components themselves?
 Who knows, maybe the cascade could become a powerful ally, rather than a pernicious foe.